cdelker/schemdraw/docs/usage/customizing.rst

 Subclasses only need to define the `__init__` method in order to add lines, shapes, and text to the new element, all of which are defined using :py:class:`schemdraw.segments.Segment` classes.
 New Segments should be appended to the `Element.segments` attribute list.

-Coordinates are all defined in element cooridnates, where the element begins at [0, 0] and is drawn from left to right.
-The drawing engine will then rotate and translate the element to its final position.
+Coordinates are all defined in element cooridnates, where the element begins at (0, 0) and is drawn from left to right.
+The drawing engine will rotate and translate the element to its final position, and for two-terminal elements deriving from Element2Term, will add lead extensions to the correct length depending on the element's placement parameters.
+Therefore elements deriving from Element2Term should not define the lead extensions (e.g. a Resistor only defines the zig-zag portion).
 A standard resistor is 1 drawing unit long, and with default lead extension will become 3 units long.

 Segments include :py:class:`schemdraw.segments.Segment`, :py:class:`schemdraw.segments.SegmentPoly`,
 :py:class:`schemdraw.segments.SegmentCircle`, :py:class:`schemdraw.segments.SegmentArc`, :py:class:`schemdraw.segments.SegmentArrow`, and :py:class:`schemdraw.segments.SegmentText`.